daniellecgw/daniellecgw.github.io/index.md

 I am a 2025 NAED/Spencer Dissertation Fellow.
 You can read a write-up of my dissertation [here](https://naeducation.org/awardee/danielle-graves-williamson/).

-I served on the Council of Economic Advisers 2024, where I focused on issues related to education, childcare, and health.
+I served on the White House Council of Economic Advisers 2024, where I focused on issues related to education, childcare, and health.

-I will be on the job market during AY 2025-2026.
+I am on the 2025-2026 job market.